oracle-livelabs/goldengate/oci-ggs-to-kafka/replicat/replicat.md

 In this lab, you will:
 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
-* Create a replicat for OCI GoldenGate for Big Data Deployment.
+* Create a replicat for OCI GoldenGate  Deployment.
 ### Prerequisites

 This lab assumes that you completed all preceding labs.